Adding a product ↑ Back to top

 Adding a grouped product ↑ Back to top

-Upon setting the product as Grouped, the price and several other fields disappear.
-This is normal because a Grouped Product is a collection of ‘child products’, which is where you’ll add this information.
-Once finished with the grouped product, Publish.
+- Scroll down to Product Data and select Grouped from the drop-down.
+The price and several other fields disappear.
+This is normal because a Grouped Product is a collection of ‘child products’, which is where you add this information.

-- Go to: Products > Add New to add a new product.
+- Go to: WooCommerce > Products > Add New.

 Adding a virtual product ↑ Back to top